 What is a stye?

-Styes are caused by clogged oil glands near the outer and inner rims of the eyelid.
+Styes are caused by a bacterial infection which occurs when the oil glands near the outer and inner rims of the eyelid become clogged.

 What are the symptoms of a stye?